IDNI/parser/README.md

 ### CSV parser

-Beginner tutorial to quickly start using this library.

-You can learn how to use this library in a CSV parser tutorial.
+Quickly learn how to use this library in a beginner tutorial for a CSV parser.

 Part 1 shows a very simple parser with all that is required.
 Each following part expands the previous one.